optimoveproductintegration/Web-SDK-Integration-Guide/Webpage Pop-ups/README.md

 By creating a webpage pop-up campaign in your Optimove site (see [Webpage Pop-up code examples in Optimove Site](#create-popup-in-site) and [Execute campaign via Webpage Pop-up](https://docs.optimove.com/track-and-trigger/#Webpage)), this will automatically allow you to execute and display the relevant pop-up.
 [Optimove Web SDK](https://github.com/optimove-tech/Web-SDK-Integration-Guide) already consists of this functionality and there is no additional code implementation required.

-There is however specific metadata (dimmer and watermark) that can be modified for your Optimove's webpage pop-up (see [Webpage Pop-ups Functions and Options](#webpage-pop-ups-function)).
+There is however specific metadata (dimmer and watermark) that can be modified for your Optimove's webpage pop-up.

 >**Note:**
 > - The Web Pop-Up created via Manage Templates, does support form submission (text fields, drop downs, etc) into Optimove.
 Please see Form Submission.